-I paid about $15 USD for my tattoo, and on my fair skin, it lasted about 10 days.
-According to my tattoo artist, most henna tattoos will last between seven and ten days.
+The tattoo doesn't cost much, and on our fair skin, it lasted about 10 days.
+According to our tattoo artist, most henna tattoos will last between seven and ten days.

-For me, this was a good value — as a total needle-phobe, this is as close to a "real" tattoo that I am willing to get.
+For us, this was a good value, as a total needle-phobes, this is as close to a "real" tattoo that we are willing to get.

 The cost is influenced by the size and complexity of the design; the more elaborate options were more expensive.

 Once the initial henna clay has peeled away, henna tattoos don't require any special care.
-I went swimming and even took a dip in Shark Reef a few days later with no adverse effects.
-I went home sporting my tattoo, it actually darkened over time.
+We went swimming and even took a dip in Shark Reef a few days later with no adverse effects.
+We went home sporting our tattoo, it actually darkened over time.

 As is common in the travel industry, the writer was provided with complimentary services for review purposes.
 While it has not influenced this review, TripSavvy believes in full disclosure of all potential conflicts of interest.
 For more information, see our Ethics Policy.